-At the Law Offices of Jeffrey S. Glassman, our workers' compensation attorneys will help you apply for the benefits to which you are entitled, and fight back if your employer/ insurer tries to downplay your injuries arguing there was some other cause.
+At the Jeffrey Glassman Injury Lawyers, our workers' compensation attorneys will help you apply for the benefits to which you are entitled, and fight back if your employer/ insurer tries to downplay your injuries arguing there was some other cause.

 When it comes to workplace injuries, reports have consistently shown poultry and meat processing industries to rank high for the most frequent and severe accidents.
 Although work conditions have improved substantially in these facilities over the last two decades, this remains one of the most hazardous industries in the U.S.